Skip to main content

 If-else conditions

-Assume that your services uses multiple packages, some services use packages written in Python and some services use packages written in Node.js.
+Assume that your services use multiple packages, some written in Python and some written in Node.js.

-By using an if-else JQ rule, you can specify a different URL to each package, based on its language:
+By using an if-else JQ rule, you can specify a different URL for each package, based on its language:

 "calculationProperties" : {